All 3 alleged flood looters plead not guilty | CBC News

 Hunt pleaded not guilty Friday to breaking into the home of Markus Harvey and to possession of a stolen canoe.

 Harvey, a farmer, told CBC News that in the early hours of May 6 he heard rummaging in his house, which was surrounded by St. John River floodwaters.
-The he discovered three people escaping in a canoe and took photos, he said.
+Then he discovered three people escaping in a canoe and took photos, he said.

 Three men were arrested shortly after.